Frequently Asked Questions About Feral Cats

 Q. What should I do if a stray or feral cat comes to my house?

 A. If a stray cat comes to live at your house you should first try to determine if it is tame (socialized to humans).
 If it is, check with your neighbors and local veterinarians to see if the owner can be found.
 Put up signs at nearby intersections.
 If you can get it into a cat carrier, take it to a vet to be checked for a microchip.

-If no one claims the cat and you do not want to keep it, contact the Seattle/King County Humane Society at 425-641-0800 to make arrangements to bring it to them where it will be spayed or neutered (if not already done) and adopted to a qualified home.
+If no one claims the cat and you do not want to keep it, contact a local rescue organization or no-kill shelter to bring it to them where it will be spayed or neutered (if not already done) and adopted to a qualified home.

 If the cat is not handle-able, contact us at email@example.com.
 We will help you TNR the cat or refer you to someone in your area.
 The worst thing you can do is feed the cat and not make sure it is altered.